The Cunninghame Graham Lecture

 About the event

-This event has was made possible thanks to the collaboration of the Office for Cultural and Scientific Affairs at the Embassy of Spain, the Consulate of Spain in Edinburgh, and the University of Edinburgh.
-The lecture will be given in Spanish.
+This event has was made possible thanks to the collaboration of the Office of Cultural and Scientific Affairs of the Embassy of Spain in the United Kingdom and the University of Edinburgh.

 About the speaker